 Introduction

 The high flux Californium I irradiation campaign began August 11, 1969 and ended November 8, 1970.
 During this time, 86 Mk-18A targets with high enriched Pu-242 were exposed to a high neutron flux in an effort to produce Cf-252 [1].
-Californium is a synthetic radioisotope produced in reactors via multiple neutron capture reactions, which is a highly sought after neutron source.
+Californium is a synthetic radioisotope produced in reactors via multiple neutron capture reactions, which is a highly sought-after neutron source.
 With a half-life of 2.6 years and a 3% natural fission decay rate, it has uses in medicine, reactor startup [12], metal detectors [13], etc. There are only 2.625 grams of Cf-252 produced annually worldwide [11].
 Figure 1 shows the rationality behind using enriched Pu-242 instead of natural uranium for the campaign, in that the number of neutrons required to produce a single atom of Cf-252 is reduced by nearly a factor of 10.